ridhomain/dcdc/diary.md

         8. The app attempts to publish to `wa_stream`, which is *still configured to be full*, leading to `maxDeliver` publish failures.
         9. Asserts the message does not appear on `wa_stream` and that publish failure metrics increment by `maxDeliver`.
         - Added `createTestMetadata` helper to reduce boilerplate.

+## 2025-05-18T17:24:44+07:00

+- Created system architecture documentation for `daisi-cdc-consumer-service`.
+- The document covers a high-level overview, component interactions, data flow, design decisions, and system constraints.
+- Placed the document at `docs/system_architecture.md`.

+## 2025-05-18T17:26:16+07:00

+- Updated the "Simplified Text Flow" section in `docs/system_architecture.md` to use Mermaid sequence diagram syntax instead of a plain text representation.

+## 2025-05-18T17:30:43+07:00

+- Created a new `docs/developer_guide.md` file.
+- The guide includes sections for Setup Instructions, Project Structure Overview, Development Workflow, Testing Approach, and Common Troubleshooting Steps.

+## 2025-05-18T17:37:24+07:00

+- Created a new `docs/schemas.md` file.
+- The document includes the JSON schema for `EnrichedEventPayload` and the NATS subject patterns used for publishing events.

+## 2025-05-18T17:39:37+07:00

+- Compiled and refined content from `docs/developer_guide.md`, `docs/schemas.md`, `docs/system_architecture.md`, and `scripts/new-prd-daisi-cdc-consumer-service.md` into a new comprehensive `README.md` for the project.